Nirmal2310/ANOMALY/README.md

 -m: Number of threads to be used for Minimap2.
 [Default: 24]
 -s: Number of threads to be used for Sniffles.
 [Default: 24]
 -p: Sequencing Platform (ONT/pb/HiFi).
 [Default: ONT]
--i: Absolute/Relative path of the directory contains the FASTQ or BAM Files.
+-i: Absolute/Relative path of the directory that contains the FASTQ or BAM Files [Do not pass the FASTQ name].
 -o: Absolute/Relative path of the directory for Pipeline Output and Intermediate Files.
 -l: Absolute/Relative path of the file containing reference chromosome headers.
 [Default: ref_headers.txt]
 -q: Minimum Map Quality for calling SVs. [default: 0]
 -n: Minimum Support for calling SVs. [default: 5]
 -g: Genotype Ploidy. [default: 2]

-# Absolute/Relative Paths of Reference Genome, Input Data, Pipeline Output Directory, and list with reference chromosome headers are Mandatory.
+# Absolute/Relative Paths of Reference Genome, Input Data, Pipeline Output Directory, and a list with reference chromosome headers are Mandatory.
 ```

 2. Run the pipeline using SnakeMake: